lunarmint/charlotte/README.md

 # Charlotte

+Who else would archive Teyvat's cutscenes but its best journalist?

 Charlotte is a Genshin Impact utility that losslessly decrypts `.usm` cutscene files into playable `.mkv` videos, covering all known cutscenes from versions 1.0 through 7.0.

-If you have missing keys, pull requests are welcome.
-I try to fetch new keys myself, but some old keys may be missing.

-## Why Charlotte

-Who else would archive Teyvat's cutscenes but its best journalist?
+Charlotte is also able to retrieve keys directly from USM file itself, although an explicitly defined key is still preferred for processing speed.

 This project is heavily inspired by [GI-cutscenes](https://github.com/ToaHartor/GI-cutscenes).
 Charlotte rebuilds the workflow at a higher level and aims to add extras over time, including VapourSynth processing and a GUI.
+Also credits to [UsmDiviner](https://github.com/Senkin219/UsmDiviner) for inspiring me with the key guessing algorithm.

+If you have missing keys, pull requests are welcome.

 ## Features

 - Losslessly decrypt `.usm` into `.ivf` video and `.hca` EN, CN, JP, KR audio tracks
+- Guess keys for USM files if keys are missing
 - Convert `.hca` audio to lossless `.flac`, or `.opus` (VBR 256kbps) for smaller files
 - Convert `.srt` subtitles into styled `.ass` in 15 languages with matching official cutscene subtitle style and fonts
 - Mux all tracks into `.mkv`, with selectable default audio and subtitle tracks